 The Emerson Fellowship fosters student participation in undergraduate research and experiential learning by offering a 10-week, full-time, paid summer undergraduate research experience at RIT.

-The Emerson Summer Undergraduate Research Fellowships (SURFs) increase the number of research opportunities at RIT for students to work with faculty in the College of Science and provides $4,000 for 10 weeks of summer research.
+The Emerson Summer Undergraduate Research Fellowships (SURFs) increase the number of research opportunities at RIT for students to work with faculty in the College of Science and provides $5,500 for ten weeks of summer research.

-Funded by the Emerson Foundation, the Black Awareness Coordinating Committee (BACC), and the NY Space Grant Consortium, the funding has awarded over 20 fellowships each year.
+Funded by the Emerson Foundation, the Black Awareness Coordinating Committee (BACC), the RIT Honor's Program, and the NY Space Grant Consortium, the funding has awarded over 40 fellowships each year.

 Eligibility and Conditions

-Any student who will be enrolled in a BS or BS/MS program within the College of Science during the Fall semester of 2021 may apply.
-The proposal must be written by the student in order to be eligible for consideration, though the faculty mentor is expected to provide guidance and support.
+Any student who will be enrolled in a BS or BS/MS program within the College of Science during the Fall semester of 2024 may apply.
+The student must write the proposal to be eligible for consideration, though the faculty mentor is expected to provide guidance and support.

-This award is intended to involve full-time participation by the student during summer term 2021.
+This award is intended to involve full-time participation by the student during the summer term of 2024.

 Students should not be engaged in outside employment or coursework during this period.

-Preference will be given to students who have not received prior funding in this program.
+Preference will be given to students without prior funding in this program.